-Henry Mayo Newhall Memorial Hospital has been certified by The Joint Commission for Primary Stroke Centers as an Advanced Primary Stroke Center following a detailed, on-site review of the hospital in 2010.
+Henry Mayo Newhall Hospital has been certified by The Joint Commission for Primary Stroke Centers as an Advanced Primary Stroke Center following a detailed, on-site review of the hospital in 2010.
 It is based on the recommendations for primary stroke centers published by the Brain Attack Coalition and the American Stroke Association’s statements/guidelines for stroke care.

 Henry Mayo’s stroke care program follows national standards and guidelines that can significantly improve outcomes for stroke patients.
 More than twenty professionals, including physicians, clinical and ancillary staff, collaborated to design a stroke program that continuously provides safe, high-quality care, treatment, and services for patients.